African Lamb Tagine

 - 1/2 tsp. saffron threads, crumbled

-- 1 pinch ground Himalayan sea salt
+- 1 pinch ground Himalayan pink salt

 - freshly ground black pepper, to taste (I always use mixed peppercorns)